Divorce Lawyers Birmingham

 Exclusively Representing Women in Michigan for Over 25 Years

-Our firm has had decades of experience helping women through divorce and family law matters in Birmingham.
+The Law Firm of Victoria has decades of experience helping women through divorce and family law matters in Birmingham.
 Whether you are ending a long-term marriage, dealing with complications relating to marital property or post-judgment issues, are fighting for child custody or child support, or have an otherwise complex case, The Law Firm of Victoria can help you.
 Call our divorce and family law attorneys in Birmingham today and discuss your case.

-How Does Divorce Work in Michigan?
+How Does Divorce Work in Birmingham, MI?

 Michigan is a no-fault divorce state and the grounds for divorce are provided by statute as follows: